push-based/recalc-styles-research/README.md

 }
 ```

-_OLD_:

-## Assumptions:
+## Assumptions without a demo:

 **Styles**:
-* amount of total rules shipped by styles of application
+* amount of total rules shipped by styles of application that are applicable to a existing DOM node
-  * _demo_: add a bunch of styles with button, change color of any element
 * cardinality
   * id > class > tag
 * specificity of style rule